AshleyYakeley/Truth/mkdocs/docs/types.md

 `a -> a -> Ordering <: RefOrder a`

-## User Interfaces

-`UI`

-The contents of a user interface window.
-Can be composed in various ways.

 ## Reference Types

 References (of the various reference types) keep track of updates, and will update user interfaces constructed from them when their value changes.